-Both APR and interest measure costs of your loan in the form of a single percent, but they measure costs very differently.
-Knowing the difference could mean you avoid paying thousands of dollars more on your home than you need to.
-The main difference between APR and interest rate is that interest is one part of APR.
-Interest rate is the pure cost of borrowing that principal amount on your total loan.
-However, it does not take into account other added costs, such as discount points, broker fees, some closing costs, and more.
-These costs are included in the APR as said above since APR takes into account both the cost to borrow and the cost of processing the loan.
-Unfortunately, many lenders will disclose certain costs that other lenders do include.
-So, know that you aren’t necessarily comparing apples to apples when you compare APRs.
-It’s always important to ask a potential lender what costs their particular APR includes in order to know how much you are really paying for your mortgage each year.
+Both your APR and your interest rate measure the costs of your loan in the form of a single percent, but they do so very differently.
+Knowing the difference could mean you saving thousands of dollars on your home.
+The main difference between APR and interest rate is that your interest is part of your APR.
+Interest rates cover the pure cost of borrowing that principal amount of your loan, but they don’t take into account other added costs like as discount points, broker fees, and some closing costs.
+When comparing APRs between lenders, know that some lenders may fail to make this distinction for you, or what costs their APR actually includes.
+So it’s always important to ask a potential lender what APR means to them, in order to know how much you’ll really be paying each year for your mortgage.

-Each percentage is more useful than the other in different situations.
-For example, if you are more concerned about saving money every month, you probably want to focus on interest rate.
-But if you will likely be in the same mortgage for 20 or 30 years, then you probably want to focus on your overall savings and the APR.
-However, it’s important to consider both when switching mortgages.
+Depending on the situation, interest rate percentages and APRs can vary in usefulness.
+For example, if your priority is to save money every month, then you’ll probably want to focus on getting a low interest rate.
+However, if it’s likely you’ll be in the same mortgage for 20 or 30 years, then you’ll probably want to focus on your APR and overall savings.
+When refinancing, it’s important to consider both.

 How to Calculate APR

-This is where it gets even more interesting.
-Calculating APR is not very easy, and it involves a bit of guess-and-check to get it done.
-The good news is that you won’t actually have to calculate APR very often since lenders usually do that for you.
-If you’re contemplating some possibilities for the future and haven’t selected a lender yet, calculating it can be helpful to make sure you know what to expect when you do meet with a lender, but otherwise, you won’t need to do it very often.
-To calculate APR on a fixed-rate mortgage, the first step is to add up the loan amount (how much you’re borrowing) with the loan-related fees.
-So if you’re borrowing $200,000, and have $5,000-worth of fees, the cost would be $205,000.
-Use a mortgage calculator to apply the interest rate you are working with to the new amount.
-If your interest rate was 4.5%, and you applied it to $205,000 then added the number of months or years the fixed-rate mortgage was for, you should get $1,038.70 for the monthly principal and interest payment.
-The next step is to switch the mortgage amount back to $200,000 and increase the interest rate until you get to the same (within a few cents) monthly payment.
+To calculate your APR on a fixed-rate mortgage, the first step is to add up the loan amount and the loan-related fees.
+So, if you’re borrowing $200,000 and have $5,000-worth of fees, the cost would be $205,000.
+Next, use a mortgage calculator to apply your interest rate to the sum.
+Let’s say your interest rate was 4.5%.
+When applied to $205,000, and then by adding the loan term to that amount, you should get $1,038.70 for the monthly principal and interest payment.
+Once you’ve done this, switch the mortgage amount back to $200,000 and increase the interest rate until you get to the same monthly payment you got the first time around.
 Doing this for our current scenario should give you an APR of 4.711% (monthly payment of $1,038.60) or 4.712% ($1,038.72).

-Sure, you may never be in a situation where you know the fees and the interest rate but you don’t know the APR.
-However, knowing what goes into APR and how it’s calculated is essential to understanding what a lender is offering you.
+Knowing what goes into APR and how it’s calculated is essential to understanding what a lender is offering you.
 For example, calculating APR on an ARM loan is very different than calculating it on a fixed-rate loan.
 This is because the interest rate varies after the fixed period, and no one can predict exactly how much that will cost you in the future.
-The APR calculation will assume that the interest rate will drop after the initial fixed period and stay at that rate until the end of the loan life.
+The APR calculation will assume that the interest rate will drop after the initial fixed period and stay at that rate until the end of the loan.
 It’s more likely that your interest rate will go up and down during the rest of your loan, so it’s impossible to get a perfectly accurate APR on an ARM loan.
 In these cases, it’s especially important to ensure your lender is being transparent with you on what the APR is really calculating.

-At Low VA Rates, we are certain we can get you the lowest rate and lowest APR around.
-In fact, we have a “Lowest APR Guarantee” that says if you can find someone with a lower APR than what we offer, we will personally write you a check for $250.
-But we don’t just focus on saving money here.
-We also focus on providing top-notch customer service because we truly care about our veteran clients.
-To find out what APR we can offer you today, call now at 866-569-8272.
+At Low VA Rates, we strive to provide you with a lower APR than anyone around.
+In fact, if you can find someone who offers a lower APR than what we do, we will personally write you a check for $250.
+We do this because we truly care about our veteran clients.
+To find out what APR we can offer you today, give us a call at 866-569-8272.